Big News: Crypto regulated in Australia

 crypto regulated in Australia

-The Sydney Morning Herald reported on January 23 that Australian Financial Minister Stephen Jones stated there was a “strong rationale” for Crypto regulated assets as financial products.
+The Sydney Morning Herald reported on January 23 that Australian Financial Minister Stephen Jones stated there was a “strong rationale” for regulating crypto currency assets as financial products.

 According to Jones, other crypto assets, besides Bitcoin (BTC), are primarily utilized as a store of value for investment or speculation.
 He stated: